AKATREE/AKATREE/README.md

 - 👋 Hi, I’m @AKATREE
-- 👀 I’m interested in coding stuffs
+- 👀 I’m interested in coding stuff
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...